t-leclercq/portfolio/content/blog/bootstrap-form-to-clean-json-object/index.md

 ---
-title: [Web Dev] Bootstrap Wizard that produces a clean JSON Object
+title: "[Web Dev] Bootstrap Wizard that produces a clean JSON Object"
 date: "2021-12-09T03:10:00.000Z"
 description: "A simple HTML-CSS-JS Wizard that guides the user through a multi-tab form and ends in a clean JSON object.
 Server-side ready."
 categories: [webdev]